 PhD, Economics and Sociology, University of Chicago, 2009

 Genevieve (Genny) Pham-Kanter is an economist whose research focuses on policy questions related to physician-industry relationships and conflicts of interest in medicine.
 Other research interests include pharmaceutical and medical device policy, physician behavior and physician labor markets, and empirical ethics.
 Methodologically, she specializes in statistical methods used for causal inference.
 Prior to joining Drexel, she was an assistant professor jointly in the Colorado School of Public Health on the University of Colorado Anschutz Medical Campus, and in the Department of Economics at the University of Colorado Denver; she also held research fellow appointments at Harvard University and at Princeton University.
-She is currently an Assistant Professor at the Dornsife School of Public Health and holds an adjunct senior senior fellow appointment at the University of Pennsylvania's Leonard Davis Institute of Health Economics.
+She is currently an Assistant Professor at the Dornsife School of Public Health and holds an adjunct senior fellow appointment at the University of Pennsylvania's Leonard Davis Institute of Health Economics.
 She received a PhD in Economics and in Sociology from the University of Chicago.

 - Conflicts of interest in medicine